 The proof of concept allowed Ramineni and his team to build confidence in the Oracle technology and demonstrate real value to the coaching staff.
 Team analysts decided to build a data model for detecting line-breaking passes.
 Line-breaking passes go through a line of the opposing team’s formation, so they are more likely to set the team up for a score.
 “We chose this particular machine learning model because it is one that we always wanted to build and knew that we could use it as-is once the proof of concept was complete,” Ramineni says.

-The Sounders have migrated all performance and sports science data into Oracle Autonomous Data Warehouse, including tracking data, event data, fitness data, and more.
+Sounders FC has migrated all performance and sports science data into Oracle Autonomous Data Warehouse, including tracking data, event data, fitness data, and more.
 Ramineni and his team are now embarking on several high-impact projects.

 For example, pattern detection will automate the identification of a player’s “pattern of play” using computer vision on video footage.
 It will also assess how often each pattern leads to goals scored.